amleshkashyap/moreRailsEtc/basic_topics/class_methods/README.md

     - method can be converted to a Proc when passing as an argument - also, define\_method accepts a block to be converted to a method - that block can in turn be another method or proc object.
   * UnboundMethod class is interesting, it objects are methods which aren't bounded but can be bounded.
-    - They're like methods from Modules
+    - They're like methods from Modules.
+Method doesn't have 'bind' instance method, and 'unbind' instance method is not "in place" (ie, it returns a new object).
     - It's unclear whether unbounded methods can be non-object (like methods are by default).
 They're an object from this class, which can be used to create objects from Methods class via binding.